Masaramat/Employees/README.md

 ## Disclaimers
-1. Currently, the authentication system is not working as expected It allows some APIs it is supposed to authenticate even though the login and token system actually works fine

 2. Since authentication is blocking my test classes from executing, I had to disable authentication in the test sequence
-3. Still working on better table joins
 4. Trying to learn better testing technologies (using docker and containers)
 5. Liquibase is active but have minor contriants conflict with JPA.
 I am still working on it
 6. You might have a bit of problem with adding first elements (Keep adding again as this is going to be reseting the seq tables)